2019 Student Loans Speakers

 She has her bachelor’s, master’s and PhD degrees from the University of Minnesota.
 Her PhD is in Organizational Leadership, Policy, and Development with an emphasis in Higher Education.
 Julie has also served as a part-time instructor for several years at the University of Minnesota and has taught Strategic Customer Relationship Management and Customer Service Training.

 Vinny has been employed by Boston University for over 38 years in a variety of positions, currently as Director of Student Loans & Collections.
 Over the years, he has been actively involved with all Loan-related compliance and audit issues, the implementation of BU’s collection philosophy and the continued enhancement of the “in-person” Exit program.
 He has designed and presents Financial Literacy seminars and has served as a member of the Board for the University Credit Union.

 On the lighter side, Vinny has completed four mystery novels (written not read) and is hopelessly stuck in the middle of a fifth.

-Four-time winner of the Vistage International CEO OutPerformer Speaker of the Year and is the author of Present Naked – How to deliver any presentation with substance and sizzle!
+Brad Waldron is a five-time winner of the Vistage International CEO OutPerformer Speaker of the Year and is the author of Present Naked – How to Deliver Any Presentation with Substance and Sizzle!

 Brad is a real business all-rounder.
-His is known for his room filling energy, infectious humour and battle proven insights that deliver immediate real world applications.
+His is known for his room filling energy, infectious humor and battle proven insights that deliver immediate real-world applications.
 He provides a unique perspective in that he reigns from a dual exposure to winning – winning in business and winning in the sporting arena.